ui3TD/IM-FastForward/README.md

 ### Instructions:

 1. Download the source files here to use as a template
-2. Edit the following text in 'FastForward.csproj' to point to your Assembly-CSharp.dll, and 0Harmony.dll.
+2. Edit the following text in the .csproj file to point to your Assembly-CSharp.dll, and 0Harmony.dll.
 Other libraries like Unity.TextMeshPro are not required but can be added on an as-needed basis.
 Assembly-CSharp.dll is in the IM_Data/Managed folder of Idol Manager.
 0Harmony.dll is in the BepInEx/core folder of IM-HarmonyIntegration.
 ```xml
     <ItemGroup>
 	    <Reference Include="Assembly-CSharp">